EugeneHao/TITE-STEIN/README.md

 library(Iso)
 library(parallel)

-# load all the other functions
+# Load all the other functions

 source("fun_STEIN_OBD_new.R")
 source("fun_STEIN_OBD.R")